eja/tibula/README.md

     ```

 - **General Options:**
-  - The `-help` option provides a summary of available command-line options.
+  - The `--help` option provides a summary of available command-line options.
     ```bash
     --help             # Show this message
     ```